The best vinyl cutter machine in 2022

 It works with both Bluetooth and USB connection, so you'll always have the guarantee of a backup if your connection fails.
 Another smart feature is the auto-detection of different cutting tools, depending on what material you're working with.

-Because it's controlled entirely from your phone or laptop, the Cricut Joy Vinyl Machine isn't a good choice for those who would prefer to plug in their device.
+Because it's controlled entirely from your phone or laptop, the Cricut Joy Vinyl Machine isn't a good choice for those who would prefer to push physical buttons.
 It doesn't have so much as an 'on' button, so it's really designed for techy types who want to work entirely from their vinyl cutting software.

 With a 3-millimeter clearance, the Silhouette Cameo 4 works on all sorts of material, from vinyl to leather.
 It's perfectly suited to working on t-shirts because of its generous cutting width, ideal for larger logos and images.